Pompano Beach, FL 33069

 • Finish the letter using your first name or a pseudonym.

-How is it possible to reach a website to publish the letter?
+How is it Possible to Reach a Website to Publish the Letter?

 There is no money exchanged for these websites (but some may charge), and no one gets paid or compensated.
 It is about assisting individuals who are now suffering.
 The letters may change to blend in with the others, but only after consulting with you to ensure your satisfaction.
 They might currently only accept letters from those who are at least 18 years old.

-An example of a hello recovery letter
+An Example of a Letter

 “I was looking here and there for a hope of light.”
 I was quite fortunate that I came upon several.